 |HotDoc Payments asks the patient to enter a nominated payment method before confirming their booking.
 You can then collect payment via this method post-appointment.|

-A patient may attempt to create an online booking with their HotDoc account for your clinic.
+A patient may attempt to create an online booking with their HotDoc account for your practice.
 See Online Bookings Patient Journey to learn more about this.

 - After a patient selects an appointment type, practitioner and time, they will be directed to either enter a new payment method, or choose from an existing method they have already attached to their HotDoc account:

 - The patient will then see a confirmation dialogue confirming their appointment choice:

 - If the patient is has not added a payment method to their account, they will be prompted to do so.
 The patient must select Add payment method and must add a method within 30 minutes of making their booking:

 - The patient will then be asked to fill in the following fields to add a payment method: